Thermo Fisher Scientific Inc – Consensus Indicates Potential 4.9% Upside

-Thermo Fisher Scientific Inc with ticker code (TMO) have now 17 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 475 and 260 with the average target price sitting at 441.18.
-Given that the stocks previous close was at 420.53 this is indicating there is a potential upside of 4.9%.
-The 50 day MA is 411.48 while the 200 day moving average is 348.78.
-The market capitalisation for the company is $167,920m.
+Thermo Fisher Scientific Inc with ticker code (TMO) now have 17 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 475 and 260 and has a mean target at 441.18.
+Given that the stocks previous close was at 420.53 this indicates there is a potential upside of 4.9%.
+The 50 day moving average now sits at 411.48 and the 200 day MA is 348.78.
+The company has a market cap of $167,920m.
 Find out more information at: http://www.thermofisher.com

 Thermo Fisher Scientific Inc. provides analytical and other instruments, laboratory equipment, software, consumables, reagents, instrument systems, chemicals, supplies, and services worldwide.
 The company’s Life Sciences Solutions segment offers reagents, instruments, and consumables for biological and medical research, discovery and production of new drugs and vaccines, and diagnosis of diseases to pharmaceutical, biotechnology, agricultural, clinical, academic, and government markets.
 Its Analytical Instruments segment provides instruments, consumables, software, and services for use in laboratory, on production line, and in field for pharmaceutical, biotechnology, academic, government, environmental, and research and industrial markets, as well as clinical laboratories.
 The company’s Specialty Diagnostics segment offers liquid, ready-to-use, and lyophilized immunodiagnostic reagent kits, as well as calibrators, controls, and calibration verification fluids; blood-test systems and antibody tests; dehydrated and prepared culture media, collection and transport systems, instrumentation, and consumables; cancer diagnosis and medical research products; human leukocyte antigen typing and testing for organ transplant market; and healthcare products.
 Its Laboratory Products and Services segment provides laboratory refrigerators and freezers, and ultralow-temperature freezers and cryopreservation storage tanks; temperature control, sample preparation and preservation, centrifugation, and biological safety cabinet products; water analysis instruments; laboratory plastics and chemicals; and pharma services.
 It has collaboration with WuXi Diagnostics and Mayo Clinic to develop antibodies tests; a strategic collaboration with SchrÃ¶dinger to expand structure-based drug discovery to novel targets using Cryo-EM; and an agreement with Daiichi Sankyo to co-develop a companion diagnostic.
 The company was incorporated in 1956 and is headquartered in Waltham, Massachusetts.